hawkinsw/functional_foundations/map_intro.md

 ![](images/typesformap.png)

 Let's say that the function we gave to `map` takes a type named _Triangle_ and returns a type named _Pentagon_ (we are assuming that _Triangle_ and _Pentagon_ are placeholders for actual types -- in other words, they are like variables whose types are, uhm, types (wow!)).
 With just that information, we should be able to write out the type of the function `map`.
 (We will use `List[X]` to indicate a list of things, each of which has type `X`.
-We will use `Func[X,Y]` to indicate a function that takes a single parameter with the type `X` that returns a single value with the type `Y`.)
+We will use `Func[[X],Y]` to indicate a function that takes a single parameter with the type `X` that returns a single value with the type `Y`.)

 ```Python
 def map(Func[Triangle, Pentagon], List[Triangle]) -> List[Pentagon]: